xavipolo/GettingAndCleaningData/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-* tBodyAcc-XYZ
+* tBodyAcc-XYZ : Body acceleration signal
-* tGravityAcc-XYZ
+* tGravityAcc-XYZ : Gravity acceleration signal
-* tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ : Body linear acceleration Jerk signals
-* tBodyGyro-XYZ
+* tBodyGyro-XYZ : Angular velocity
-* tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ : Angular velocity Jerk signals
-* tBodyAccMag
+* tBodyAccMag : Magnitude of body acceleration, calculated using the Euclidean norm
-* tGravityAccMag
+* tGravityAccMag : Magnitude of gravity acceleration, calculated using the Euclidean norm
-* tBodyAccJerkMag
+* tBodyAccJerkMag : Magnitude of body linear acceleration Jerk signals, calculated using the Euclidean norm
-* tBodyGyroMag
+* tBodyGyroMag : Magnitude of angular velocity, calculated using the Euclidean norm
-* tBodyGyroJerkMag
+* tBodyGyroJerkMag : Magnitude of angular velocity Jerk signals, calculated using the Euclidean norm
-* fBodyAcc-XYZ
+* fBodyAcc-XYZ : Fast Fourier Transform applied to tBodyAcc-XYZ
-* fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ : Fast Fourier Transform applied to tBodyAccJerk-XYZ
-* fBodyGyro-XYZ
+* fBodyGyro-XYZ : Fast Fourier Transform applied to tBodyGyro-XYZ
-* fBodyAccMag
+* fBodyAccMag : Fast Fourier Transform applied to tBodyAccMag
-* fBodyAccJerkMag
+* fBodyAccJerkMag : Fast Fourier Transform applied to tBodyAccJerkMag
-* fBodyGyroMag
+* fBodyGyroMag : Fast Fourier Transform applied to tBodyGyroMag
-* fBodyGyroJerkMag
+* fBodyGyroJerkMag : Fast Fourier Transform applied to tBodyGyroJerkMag

 The set of variables that were estimated from these signals are: